briankboyd/ng-BookList/README.md

 ng-BookList
 ===========

-Display your list of files from Google Drive, in my case my list of books.
+Display your list of files from Google Drive, in my case a list of books.